thisismypassport/shrinko8/README.md

     * If you're making your tables inherit _ENV (allowing you to bind the table to _ENV and access both table members and globals without a '.'), you can [rename table keys the same way as globals](#renaming-table-keys-the-same-way-as-globals).

-    * If you're otherwise assigning to or from _ENV, you may need to either [specify how all keys of a table are renamed](#controlling-renaming-of-all-keys-of-a-table), or [specify how specific usages of an identifier is renamed](#controlling-renaming-of-specific-identifier-usages) in order to tell Shrinko8 which table keys should be renamed as if they were globals.
+    * If you're otherwise assigning to or from _ENV, you may need to either [specify how all keys of a table are renamed](#controlling-renaming-of-all-keys-of-a-table), or [specify how specific occurrences of an identifier is renamed](#advanced---controlling-renaming-of-specific-identifier-occurrences) in order to tell Shrinko8 which table keys should be renamed as if they were globals.

 * Reordering assumptions: